 Active riding and basic maneuvers are the foundation of your ATV ride.
-Without basic skills, it's impossible to execute active riding.
+Without basic skills, it's impossible to move to this level-active riding.
 These are your basic maneuvers:

 - Mounting the ATV

 - Starting the Engine

 - Starting a Cold Engine

 - Shifting

 - Braking/Stopping

 - Parking

 - Dismounting the ATV